 Anything else.

-Time to get practicing!
-And remember, if you need a professional motivator to help you start practicing, I’m your gal.
-Or, if you’re more of a lone wolf when it comes to studying, I’ve still got your back: check out my one-stop-shop ebooks that will guide you through each and every grammar topic you need to master for the ACT and SAT!
-After using my ACT and SAT Grammar Cram Plans, many of my students have gone on to achieve perfect ACT English and SAT Writing section scores.
-Let’s get you into that happy club, too!
+Or, if you feel confident about studying on your own but still want targeted guidance on WHAT to study, check out my ebooks and courses.
+These one-stop-shops will help you learn each and every grammar topic you need to master for the ACT and SAT!
+After using my ACT Grammar Cram Plan and SAT Reading and Writing course, many of my clients have gone on to achieve perfect ACT English and SAT Writing section scores.
+Let’s get you there, too!